hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `kubectl expose deployment nginx-one --type=NodePort`{{execute}}

-Now check the service list again and notice the nginx-one service now is listed with an ip.
+Now check the service list again and notice the nginx-one service now is listed with an URL.

 `minikube service list`{{execute}}